cosmincreato/proiect-senat/README.md

 # Proiect Senat

 This project is developed as part of my internship at the Romanian Senate.
-It is a modern Retrieval-Augmented Generation (RAG) pipeline designed to process and embed large legal corpora, enabling semantic search and contextually-aware responses with Large Language Models (LLMs).
-This project leverages both Python and C# (.NET) components for efficient data processing, embedding generation, and orchestration.
+It is a modern Retrieval-Augmented Generation pipeline designed to process and embed large legal corpora, enabling semantic search and contextually-aware responses with Large Language Models.

 ---